sdclibbery/limut/README.md

 # Shaders

-Many of the shaders are based on ones from https://www.shadertoy.com/
+Many shaders are based on ones from https://www.shadertoy.com/ , and the shadertoy synth uses the Shadertoy.com API to load shaders directly from shadertoy.